Psycho-Pirate: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, a new depiction of Psycho-Pirate first appears in Superboy (vol. 6) #23 as a member of the Twenty, a group of people who are infected by Brainiac with a psionic virus, thus giving them all psionic abilities.
+In this new timeline, a new depiction of Psycho-Pirate first appears in Superboy (vol. 6) #23 as a member of the Twenty, a group of people who are infected by Brainiac with a psionic virus and gained psionic abilities.
 He was captured by the H.I.V.E.
 Queen, another member of the Twenty who had become a zealous devotee of Brainiac.
 Psycho-Pirate managed to escape and sought out the Medusa Mask, an artifact that he believed would protect him against other people with psychic powers.
-He then spent the next four years hiding other psychics from H.I.V.E., who were using the people they captured to power their operations in Metropolis.